IATI/pyIATI/README.md

 A number of default IATI `.xsd` schema files are included as part of the library.
 They are stored in the folder: `iati.core/iati/core/resources/schemas/`

+A schema must now be instantiated with a specified version.

 The following example loads the latest IATI Activity Schema:

 ```python